beraldofilippo/volleystats/README.md

 MVP architecture.
 Error screen
 It uses endpoints served by *sportradar* (https://developer.sportradar.com/).
 Sometimes the API fails with a 403 Forbidden because it's using a sandbox environment which limits the call/second rate.
 I purposely did not include secret API keys so testing on this source isn't really possible unless you get a key and store is as secrets.json {"api_key" : <your key>} in the root of the project.
+Soz.

 ### TODO
 Add other sub screens to the tournament details page.